Code-Institute-Submissions/gameshow-m1/README.md

 5. _Easy navigation of the site_
   * User can use the navbar at the top of all pages, and does not need to click "back" on their browser
   * Burger icon used on mobile devices for responsive design
+  * The navbar is pinned to the top of the site on scroll, so the user does not have to scroll back up to navigate
 6. _To understand the information on the site clearly_
   * Colour/Font/Layout structure used effectively
   * Use of spacing and dynamic colour contrast.